dynamsoft-docs/label-recognition-docs/programming/javascript/release-notes/javascript-2.md

 * Added method `setImageSource()` to specify an Image Source which provides images of the type [`DSImage`](../api-reference/interface/dsimage.md) for continuous scanning.

+### IMPROVED

+* Improved the built-in sound which is played when recognition succeeds.
+Check out more on [`whenToPlaySoundforSuccessfulRead`](../api-reference/interface/dlr-scansettings.md#whentoplaysoundforsuccessfulread-string) and [`soundOnSuccessfullRead`](../api-reference/interface/dlr-scansettings.md#soundonsuccessfullread-string).

 ### CHANGED

 * Renamed event `onFrameRead` to `onImageRead`.